Open OPFA's mobile menu by checking this checkbox.

 Event listings below are date sensitive.
 New listings can be sent to webmaster@opfa.ca for review and posting.

-Save the date for the 2025 Annual Conference and AGM!
+1 week left to register for the 2025 Annual Conference and AGM!

 Learn More